-People who work a "regular" job, and have taxes withheld from their paychecks, will likely see a change in their federal income tax withholding.
+It depends on what your income level is, how much comes from traditional employee work or investment income, and other factors such as children dependents.
+It has been estimated that a typical taxpayer earning \$40,000-\$50,000 per year will save around \$1,000-\$2,000 per year (the higher number for taxpayers with children).
+Those with higher income, business owners and those with significant investment income are projected to see the biggest tax cuts, as this is intended to spur economic likely see a change in their federal income tax withholding starting in early February.
 For a taxpayer who gets a \$1,000 tax cut, this could mean an extra \$38 or so per paycheck (if paid every other week).
 Those receiving a \$2,000 tax cut, may see an increase of about \$76 per biweekly paycheck.
-To get a more accurate assessment, visit a tax professional and ensure that your company's payroll department has accurate withholding information on an up-to-date Form W-4.
+The amount can vary significantly, so to get a more accurate assessment, visit a tax professional and ensure that your company's payroll department has accurate withholding information on an up-todate Form W-4.